 Using our tools, I want to help you live the life you want as an artist.
 You CAN get there!Brett Neal

-They charge membership fee or you can join for free with some limits.
+They charge a membership fee or you can join for free with some limits.
 Join here.

-Art muse is a handpicked collection of art works.
-To join you need to send your works and wait for evaluation.
-They mainly look for Painters, Watercolorists, Photographers, Designers, Illustrators, but can accept any kind of art.
+Art muse is a handpicked collection of artworks.
+To join you need to send your work and wait for evaluation.
+They mainly look for Painters, Watercolorists, Photographers, Designers, and Illustrators, but can accept any kind of art.

 Commission fee: 20% for original art.

-If you are dreaming about having your own exhibition this is a great choice!
-The exhibition set up is realistic and I think it is so cool that we now have it online!
+If you are dreaming about having your exhibition this is a great choice!
+The exhibition setup is realistic and I think it is so cool that we now have it online!